-SteelMaster’s customers say despite the devastation around them, their storm-proof buildings have survived.
+SteelMaster’s customers say despite the devastation around them, their storm resistant buildings have survived.

 Our buildings are based on the original design used by the military in WWII.
 Over the last seven decades, SteelMaster has taken this classic, strong arch design and combined it with modern innovations, making our arched, corrugated steel buildings some of the strongest structures on earth.